This week’s question comes from every person buying a home in the dead of winter in Minnesota: “How do you inspect a snow-covered roof?”

 Can we broom the snow off?
 No.

-About once a year, we’ll have someone ask us if we can bring a broom along to our inspection to broom the snow off the roof so we can inspect it.
-I won’t say that this would be impossible, but it’s not that simple, either.
+About once a year, we’ll have someone ask us if we can bring a broom to our inspection to broom the snow off the roof so we can inspect it.
+I won’t say this would be impossible, but it’s not that simple, either.
 If the goal is to give us the ability to inspect the entire roof, we’d need to get all of the snow off.
 And I mean all of it, not just most of it like I show in the photos above.

 To get all of the snow off, we’d likely need to spend a couple of hours shoveling under rope and harness, then broom the snow off, and then we’d need to figure out a way to get the remaining snow off.
 A backpack leafblower might work, or possibly a blowtorch, but that’s getting way outside the realm of what we do as home inspectors.